thecodezone/disciple-tools-autolink/README.md

 __Kick start your Disciple.Tools plugin project with this template!__

-This plugin is a modern opinionated extension starter template inspired by Laravel.
+This plugin is a modern, opinionated plugin starter template inspired by Laravel.

 > **Tip:** You can safely delete this README.md file and replace it with your own.
 You can always view this readme
 > at [github.com/thecodezone/dt-plugin](https://github.com/thecodezone/dt-plugin).